 Dr Dianna Payne thinks the imperfect environment of the IVF lab is causing some cells to die or weaken at the cell junctions.
 This leads to the idea that a similar process could be caused in naturally conceived embryos, if they were triggered by faulty genes.
 It is also possible that subtle differences in the cells could force cells to repel one another, pushing two separated groups of cells to opposite sides of the blastocyst.

 There is a popular theory (although I have struggled to find any scientific sources) that an enzyme in sperm causes the embryo to split.
 Many families with twins claim they have an abnormal number of identical twins in their family tree, even though at present science still claims it’s a random event.
+Twin dads like to consider themselves carriers of super sperm… maybe they’re right?

 It’s all about timing: